-Blind Pool Investment
+Partial Blind Pool Investment

-The Offered Units represent a partial "blind pool" investment, meaning that other than the Eligible Investments and the Enforcement Properties acquired in connection with the Initial Acquisition, the investments to be made by the Partnership indirectly with the proceeds of the Offering have not yet been identified and Trust Unitholders will not have an opportunity to evaluate additional investments in which the proceeds of this Offering will ultimately be invested or the terms of such investment.
-The Trust expects that the available funds from the Offering will be applied by the

-Partnership to invest in Eligible Investments.
+The Offered Units represent a partial "blind pool" investment, meaning that other than the Eligible Investments and Enforcement Properties described herein, the investments to be made by the Partnership, indirectly with the proceeds of the Offering, have not yet been identified and Trust Unitholders will not have an opportunity to evaluate additional investments in which the proceeds of this Offering will ultimately be invested or the terms of such investment.
+See Item 2.4.2 - Current Eligible Investments and Enforcement Properties.
+The Trust expects that the available funds from the Offering will be applied by the Partnership to invest in Eligible Investments.
 While the Trust anticipates that the Partnership will be able to identify and invest in Eligible Investments on an on-going basis that satisfies the Partnership's investment and business objectives, there is no assurance that it will be able to do so.
-Even if investment opportunities are identified and the investment is determined to be in the best interest of the Partnership, the Partnership may not be able to finance the investment and additional funds may be required to complete the investment.
-If the Partnership is unable to identify and acquire suitable investments, its business, operating results and financial condition could be adversely affected.
+Even if investment opportunities are identified and the investment is determined to be in the best interest of the Partnership, the Partnership may not be able to identify and acquire suitable investments, its business, operating results and financial condition could be adversely affected.
 The Partnership will not have the earnings to support payment of distributions to holders of the LP Units (including the Trust) should its investments not prove to be profitable.
 In addition, if the Partnership makes only a limited number of Eligible Investments, the aggregate returns realized by the Partnership could be adversely affected in a material manner by the unfavourable performance of even a limited number of such Eligible Investments.